OfficeDev/msteams-docs.pt-BR/msteams-platform/graph-api/rsc/resource-specific-consent.md

 As permissões RSC são declaradas no arquivo JSON do manifesto do aplicativo.

 > [!IMPORTANT]
-> As permissões não RSC são armazenadas no portal do Azure.
+> As permissões não RSC são armazenadas no portal Microsoft Azure.
 Não os adicione ao manifesto do aplicativo.

 ### <a name="manifest-changes-for-resource-specific-consent"></a>Alterações de manifesto para consentimento específico do recurso